Spring Silkworms (film): Cast

-The film tells the story of a family of poor silk farmers in Zhejiang province, who suffer hardship and deprivation when their crop of silkworm cocoons die off.
-The film criticizes not only the harsh market conditions that have forced the family into poverty, but also the family's own superstitions, internal conflicts, and selfishness.

-Old Tong Bao is the patriarch of a silkworm-rearing family in Zhejiang.
-Determined to preserve traditional practices, he refuses to buy foreign breeds of silkworms for his coming crop, believing local varieties to be more reliable and morally proper.
-The family invests heavily in purchasing silkworm eggs and mulberry leaves, often relying on credit from local merchants.
-However, bad weather, disease outbreaks among the silkworms, and the unstable silk market leave them unable to recoup their costs.
-Despite the family’s tireless labor, the cocoons fail to fetch a good price, pushing them further into debt and financial ruin.

-The film also features a subplot in which Lotus, the wife of a neighboring farmer, is accused of bringing misfortune to the family after the silkworms die unexpectedly.
-Driven by superstition, Tong Bao's family ostracizes her, reflecting the destructive role that fear and scapegoating play in the community's crisis.
-The story ultimately portrays the struggles of rural peasants trapped between oppressive economic systems and the limitations of their own traditional beliefs.

 Title

 The title Spring Silkworms metaphorically represents the self-sacrificial labor of the rural peasant family portrayed in the film.
-In traditional Chinese culture, silkworms are seen as creatures that work tirelessly, spinning silk until they die, which symbolizes dedication and suffering.
-The film uses this image to comment on the economic exploitation and cyclical poverty faced by silk farmers in 1930s Zhejiang.
+In traditional Chinese culture, silkworms are seen as creatures that work tirelessly, spinning silk until they die, which symbolises dedication and suffering.
+The film uses this image to comment on the economic exploitation and cyclical poverty faced by silk farmers in the 1930s Zhejiang.
 The silkworm metaphor also reflects the broader fate of Chinese peasants caught in feudal systems and emerging capitalist pressures.

-Scholars such as Zhang Zhen have noted that the film’s title functions as a critical lens for understanding how leftist cinema aimed to expose class struggle through naturalistic allegory.
+Scholars such as Zhang Zhen have noted that the film's title functions as a critical lens for understanding how leftist cinema aimed to expose class struggle through naturalistic allegory.

+Throughout the film, silkworms serve as a recurring motif that connects the major stages of the narrative, from the purchase of silkworm eggs and the cultivation of the crop to the harvesting and sale of the cocoons.
+The family's hopes, fears, labour, and financial future are all tied to the fate of the silkworms.
+In the film's final sequence, the abundant harvest of healthy cocoons stands in sharp contrast to the Tong family's worsening economic condition.
+Although the silkworms have produced a successful harvest, the family remains burdened by debt and poverty.

-Influence & Inspiration
+Influence & inspiration

+Spring Silkworms has been discussed by scholars as part of the emergence of a distinct strand of socially engaged Chinese cinema in 1930s Shanghai.
+Alongside films such as Ying Yunwei’s Plunder of Peach and Plum (1934) and Yuan Muzhi’s Street Angel (1937), it is often grouped within a broader movement of politically conscious filmmaking that sought to depict social inequality, rural hardship, and national crisis.

+In contrast to Hollywood narrative conventions, these films frequently employed more realist visual styles, including stark camerawork and open or inconclusive endings.
+At the same time, they often incorporated popular entertainment elements, such as musical sequences, in order to maintain audience appeal.
+Scholars note that these works commonly juxtapose images of wealth and modernity with scenes of poverty and social marginalization, reflecting broader tensions between capitalist and socialist interpretations of Chinese society.

-The film was directly inspired by Mao Dun’s 1932 short story of the same name, part of his acclaimed trilogy (Spring Silkworm, The Shop Of the Lin Family, Midnight).
-It’s adaptation was driven by the urgent social climate following Japan’s 1931 invasion of Manchuria, which devastated the film industry and led studios like Mingxing Film to seek socially relevant content.
+The film was directly inspired by Mao Dun's 1932 short story of the same name, the first story in his acclaimed Village Trilogy (Spring Silkworms, Autumn Harvest (秋收), and Winter Ruin (残冬).
+Its adaptation was driven by the urgent social climate following Japan's 1931 invasion of Manchuria, which devastated the film industry and led studios like Mingxing Film to seek socially relevant content.

 On January 1, 1933, Mingxing Film published a major advertisement outlining two projects: one on 5000 years of Chinese history, and another producing documentaries highlighting key national industries like silk, tea, coal, and salt.
 Mao Dun's story about silkworm farmers perfectly aligned with this second industrial project.
 As left-wing intellectuals increasingly focused on film, Mao Dun's realistic novels became the natural choice.